Access Information for Lulworth Castle & Park

 There are information boards mostly similar to the ground floor boards.
 A folder on a lectern standing 0.74 metres high displays A3 laminated photographic copies of the ground floor information boards, and photographs of the room in which they stand.
 This makes accessible information about the ground floor to visitors e.g. those in wheelchairs who are not able to visit the ground floor.

 All rooms are lit, however in poor weather and particularly the winter months the basement can be cold and dark.

-An activity room (containing activities and displays of historic toys and artifacts for children) is entered by 2 stone steps at its west end or by a shallow stone slope at its east end.
+The Tearoom is entered by 2 stone steps at its west end or by a shallow stone slope at its east end.

 There is some seating available for visitors on both floors of the Castle.